Employment Tax Resolution

-Employment Tax Resolution utilizes every possible method to resolve business tax problems with the Internal Revenue Service (IRS).
+Employment (Payroll) Tax Resolution uses every possible method to solve business tax problems with the Internal Revenue Service (IRS).
 This includes proactive methods such as Offer in Compromise or Installment Agreements.
-These methods allow the taxpayer to have some control over the resolution.
-Reactive methods are used when the IRS controls the process.
-Such cases include bank levies or liens against properties of the taxpayer.
-Most employment tax resolutions involve payroll or employment taxes and their collection and distribution.
+These methods allow the taxpayer to have some control.
+However, the IRS uses reactive methods when they control the process.
+Examples include bank levies or liens against the taxpayer’s properties.

 What is Employment or Payroll Tax?

-Individuals, businesses and all of their employees are expected to pay taxes to federal, state, and local agencies.
-Employers refer to these taxes as a “employment or payroll tax”.
-Subsequently, a number of different types of taxes are withheld from employees by their employers.
-Similarly, taxes are paid and deposited with the appropriate tax agencies by those individuals who are self-employed.
-Self-employed business owners must pay self-employment which includes the Social Security and Medicare taxes.
-If the IRS believes any individual or business has not paid these taxes, they are liable for penalties and interest.
+Individuals, businesses and all of their employees must pay taxes to federal, state, and local agencies.
+Employers refer to these taxes as “employment or payroll tax”.
+Subsequently, employers withhold a number of different types of taxes from their employees’ paychecks.
+Similarly, the self-employed pay and deposit taxes with other tax agencies.
+Self-employment taxes include Social Security and Medicare taxes.
+Consequently, individuals or businesses who fail to pay these taxes are liable for penalties and interest.

-Income tax must be withheld from employees’ paychecks.
-Employees are able to adjust the tax amount withheld by filing IRS Form W-4.
+By law, employers withhold income tax from employees’ paychecks.
+Employees can adjust the tax amount withheld by filing IRS Form W-4.
 This form designates the number of withholding allowances they want to claim.
 Most importantly, adjusting the amount withheld will closely match their overall tax liability determined at the end of the year.
 Done correctly, employees can avoid owing huge amounts of money in taxes when filing their yearly tax return.
 In addition, they may be entitled to a tax refund.
-A number of different types of taxes must be withheld from employees’ paychecks.
-Thereafter, these taxes are then immediately deposited to the IRS after payroll including:
+Thereafter, the employer immediately deposits these taxes with the IRS.

 Employers' Employment Taxes

 FICA covers two tax programs: Social Security and Medicare.
-Although this tax rate does not change, an employee's contribution may vary depending upon an employees' overall earnings during a given year.
+Although this tax rate does not change, an employee's portion may vary.
+An employees' overall earnings during a given year determines the amount.

 This tax is paid only by the employer.
 Thus, it is calculated at the rate of 6% for the first $7,000 paid to an employee.
 Thereupon, it is not paid on amounts earned thereafter.
-Additionally, different states have their own unemployment tax programs for employers.
+In addition, different states have their own unemployment tax programs for employers.

 This is a federal-state program financed through federal and state employer taxes.
 The federal side of the program is called Federal Unemployment Tax or FUTA.
 Yet, the unemployment tax differs from state to state.
 The program is based on experience-ratings.
 In other words, employees working for firms that lay off a higher percentage of their employees within a state can collect a greater amount of unemployment benefits.
 Consequently, the firms themselves pay much higher tax rates than businesses that lay off fewer workers.

-Cities impose a payroll tax that is usually paid by both employee and employer and can vary in range.
+Cities impose a payroll tax that is usually paid by both employee and employer.
+This tax can vary in range.

-Employers must pay into state-run funds that provide benefits for workers who get injured on the job or sick because of their work.
-These benefits are governed by state workers compensation laws.
+Employers must pay into state-run funds that provide benefits for workers who get injured or sick due to work.
+As a result, these benefits are governed by state workers compensation laws.
 In addition, they are paid by employer contributions to workers compensation funds.

-These taxes are sometimes called SECA taxes.
-Similar to FICA taxes in that they cover Social Security and Medicare taxes for those who are self-employed.
+These self-employment taxes are sometimes called SECA taxes.
+Similar to FICA taxes, SECA Taxes cover Social Security and Medicare taxes for those who are self-employed.
 Furthermore, this tax covers retirement benefits, survivor benefits, disability benefits and hospital insurance (Medicare) benefits.
-In addition, if an individual earns over $200,000, an additional Medicare tax is required.
+In addition, if an individual earns more than $200,000, an additional Medicare tax is required.
 The tax is determined by the individual's net income.
 The rate is 12.4% for Social Security plus 2.9% for Medicare, totaling 15.3%.
 The base limit is $137,700 for 2020 and $142,800 for 2021.
 However, if an individual earns more than $200,000, he/she will have to pay an additional tax of 0.9% for Medicare.
-Since the self-employed individual pays both shares of this tax (individual and employer), the employer amount is calculated as a business expense.
+Since the self-employed individual pays both shares of this tax (individual and employer), the employer amount is used as a business expense.

 Self-employed must also pay employers' employment taxes if they have employees.

-Yes, especially if employers use that money for business expenses.
-Employers are required to withhold taxes for their employees.
-These monies are then deposited into an authorized bank or financial institution.
+True, especially if employers use that money for business expenses.
+Furthermore, employers are required to withhold taxes for their employees.
+Then these monies are deposited into an authorized bank or financial institution.
 In addition, businesses are also responsible for filing the FUTA (The Federal Unemployment Tax Act) return annually.
 Unfortunately, criminal and civil sanctions may be imposed on any employer who does not comply with employment tax laws.
 This is especially true if they willfully failed to pay employment taxes.
 Moreover, this could also lead to heavy penalties.
 Therefore, it is important for any business to calculate the amount of payroll taxes owed and to pay them on time.

-It is the responsibility of both the employer and the employee to ensure taxes are being taken out correctly.
-Consequently, an employee could also be liable for additional taxes after filing their tax return if they did not fill out their W-4 correctly.
+Both the employer and the employee are responsible for ensuring taxes are being taken out correctly.
+Consequently, an employee is liable for additional taxes after filing their tax return if they did not fill out their W-4 correctly.
 In addition, they are liable if they do not correct an error in the payment of taxes.
 Unfortunately, this situation leads to an employment tax resolution scenario.
 Hence, employees must review pay stubs and W-2 forms for accuracy.
 In other words, they bear accountability to the IRS as well.

 Typically businesses withhold monies from their employees’ wages for tax purposes.
 However, this is not always the case.
 Some businesses hire their employees as independent contractors.
 Therefore, they are not required to withhold taxes.
 However, independent contractors are responsible for paying their own taxes and should receive 1099 forms from their employers.
 Employers do not collect or deposit employment taxes to the IRS for independent contractors.
 Moreover, independent contractors will not receive a 1099 if they earn less than $600.
 But they will still have to report the amount earned to the IRS.
 For this reason, independent contractors must keep accurate records regarding their earnings.
 After all, they are solely responsible for the payment of taxes to the IRS.

 Examples of an Independent Contractor include those who work as/for the following: